stripe/stripe-go/README.md

 - Strip out the logic which checks for where rubocop is located and add `bundle exec` to the command prefix
 - Start daemon in a separate terminal (`bundle exec rubocop-daemon start`)

+# Tests

+- `bundle exec rake` will run the entire test suite
+- `NO_RESCUE=1` to avoid autoloading pry-rescue in the test suite